Periondao/perion-liquidity-mining/README.md

 Perion DAO will distribute rewards in PERC with 80% of the rewards going to sushi swap LP stakers and 20% going to PERC stakers.

+## V2 upgrade

+On the 11th of Feb 2025, perion upgraded the contract to v2.
+V2 includes a function to allow the `ProxyAdmin` owner to refund depositors.
+This upgrade was performed on both staking pools, and the `ProxyAdmin` owner address was hardcoded to `0x1CFc93ebaA24DA3A314CF35C4d5487348C8F6791` to prevent having to modify any storage.
+The script used to perform this upgrade can be found in `scripts/Upgrade.ts`.

 ## Duration

 This staking program will go on until the 22nd of January 2026.
 Users will not be able to stake past this date.
 Users can stake for a minimum of 1 month and a maximum of 36 months (or until the end date, whichever comes first).